 Introducing Quality of Experience (QoE) Benchmarks for the Fixed Wireless Industry

 Preseem is deployed across a fast-growing number of WISPs with a wide variety of subscriber counts.
 This diverse range of deployments puts us in a unique position.
-On any given day, our network telemetry platform processes over 400 million metrics across all of our customers.
-On an aggregate level, this data can provide keen insights into the fixed wireless industry, including the quality of experience (QoE) being delivered.
+On any given day, our network telemetry platform processes billions of metrics across all of our customers.
+On an aggregate level, this data can also provide keen insights into the fixed wireless industry, including the quality of experience (QoE) being delivered.

 Why We Created QoE Benchmarks

 Many of our customers have asked about the QoE being delivered by other ISPs.
 They’ve also been curious about metrics for specific access point models (APs).
-This led us to spend some time analyzing key metrics that we can aggregate across all our deployments.
-The ultimate objective of this was to present useful insights that can be used by all WISPs.
+So we began analyzing key metrics that we can aggregate across all of our deployments.
+The ultimate objective of this was to present useful insights for all WISPs.

 After a soft launch during WISPAPALOOZA, we’re proud to announce the first-ever QoE benchmarks for the fixed wireless industry!
 These metrics cover the key dimensions below.
 Also, we’ll be consistently updating these over time: